-For the past 45 years, The Pathfinder School has been inspiring children to achieve their personal best as lifelong learners, young global citizens, creative thinkers and stewards of the Earth.
+For over 45 years, The Pathfinder School has been inspiring children to achieve their personal best as lifelong learners, young global citizens, creative thinkers, and stewards of the Earth.
 Our students are motivated to look beyond the outward appearance of things toward deeper understanding.
-The basis of all inquiry begins with the fundamental question, "How am I and all other things connected to this topic?"
+The basis of all inquiry begins with the fundamental question: "How am I and all other things connected?"
 This question arises time and time again in all of our classrooms - grades Pre-Kindergarten through 8th.
-Consequently, student learning is grounded in relevance and the positive results, as measured both by student achievement and engagement, are irrefutable.
+Consequently, student learning is grounded in relevance; the positive results, as measured both by student achievement and engagement, are irrefutable.

 MULTIPLE INTELLIGENCES - Our approach to education

-In our classrooms, we emphasize deep understanding of varying concepts through experience-based learning while employing the Multiple Intelligences pedagogy developed by Howard Gardner.
-There is a constant flow of new information on how the human brain operates, how it differs in function between genders, how emotions impact intellectual acuity, even on how genetics and environment each impact our children’s cognitive abilities.
+In our classrooms, we emphasize deep understanding of varying concepts through experience-based learning, while employing the Multiple Intelligences pedagogy developed by Howard Gardner.
+There is a constant flow of new information on how the human brain operates, how it differs in function between genders, how emotions impact intellectual acuity, and also how genetics and environment, each impact our children’s cognitive abilities.
 While each area of study has its merits, Howard Gardner of Harvard University identified different KINDS of intelligence we possess.
-This has particularly strong ramifications in the classroom, because if we can identify children's different strengths among these intelligences, we can accommodate different children more successfully according to their orientation to learning.
+This has particularly strong ramifications in the classroom, because if we can identify children's different strengths among these intelligences, we can accommodate every child more successfully according to their orientation to learning.